U.S. Route 466: History

-US 466 was commissioned in 1935, extending from U.S. Route 66 in Kingman, Arizona to the Pacific Ocean at Morro Bay, California.
-Between Las Vegas, Nevada and Barstow, California, the route was co-signed with U.S. Route 91.
-In 1951, the U.S. Route 93 designation was extended to include the section of US 466 from its eastern terminus at Kingman, Arizona to the US 91 junction in Las Vegas, Nevada.
-This left the California segment as the only section of the route not co-signed with another route.
+On June 17, 1935, US 93 was extended from its southern terminus at US 91 north of Las Vegas to US 66 in Barstow, being co-signed with US 466 from its eastern terminus at Kingman, Arizona to the US 91 junction in Las Vegas, Nevada.
+This left the California segment of US 466 as the only section of the route not co-signed with another route.